 Great Lakes Hydrographs

-On the hydrographs, monthly mean water levels for the prior year and the current year to date are depicted as a solid line.
+On the hydrographs, monthly mean water levels for the prior year and the current year are depicted as a solid line.
 A dashed line represents a forecast over the following six months.
 This forecast is based on the current state of the lake basin and forecasted future weather.
 The shaded region depicts a range of probable values during the following six months based on weather changes.
 Current and forecast levels (solid and dashed lines) can be compared to the 1918-2021 average and extreme values (dotted lines) (shown as bars with their year of occurrence).
 The legend below identifies the information on the hydrographs in further detail.

-Lakes Michigan-Huron Water Levels
+Lakes Michigan-Huron Water Levels Remain Slightly Above Average

 Current Month’s Water Levels for Lakes Michigan-Huron

-Lake Superior Water Level
+Lake Superior Water Level Dips Below Average

 Current Month’s Water Level For Lake Superior

-Lake St. Clair Water Level
+Lake St. Clair Water Level Remains Above Average

 Current Month’s Water Level for Lake St. Clair